mike99mac/minimy-mike99mac/README.md

     ```

 You should hear your words played back to you.
 If you do not, you must debug the issues - there's no sense in going forward without a microphone and speakers.

+At this point your system should have a solid sound and microphone stack running, and all software necessary for the installation of Minimy.

 ## Install and configure Minimy